 In addition, we attend and give presentations to many trade visitors interested in our model.

 How does Twentytú engage with the local community?

 By giving university students, entrepreneurs or other groups space, sometimes even subsidizing the accommodation so that the activities occur in our hostel.
 We have agreements with universities whose students can work on real cases and with real customers at Twentytú.

-We participate in the “Be a Tourist in Your City” campaign, which allows residents to enjoy our accommodation at very low price, together with guided tours through the Poble Nou District.
-We organize open events that the neighbors can participate in (for example Zumba Master Classes, music concerts,..);
+We participate in the “Be a Tourist in Your City” campaign, which allows residents to enjoy our accommodation at a very low price, together with guided tours through the Poble Nou District.
+We organize open events that the neighbours can participate in (for example Zumba Master Classes, music concerts,..);

 We are part of the “rate solidarity” campaign and contribute to social organizations for every double room booking.